astronomer/docs/astro/install-aws-hybrid.md

 - A CIDR block with a range of `/20`.
 If you don't have a preferred CIDR block, Astro will provision a VPC using a default of `172.20.0.0/20`.
 Astro uses this VPC for 2 public subnets and 2 private subnets.
 See [AWS resource reference](resource-reference-aws-hybrid.md).

-- Admin access to create a stack using [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html).
+- Permissions to create a stack using [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html).

 - The following domains added to your organization's allowlist for any user and CI/CD environments:
     - `https://cloud.astronomer.io/`